Vu-Minh-Man/build-ml-pipeline-for-short-term-rental-prices/README.md

    ```bash
    > mlflow run src/eda
    ```
-   This will install Jupyter and all the dependencies for `pandas-profiling`, and open a Jupyter notebook instance.
+   This will install Jupyter and all the dependencies for `ydata-profiling`, and open a Jupyter notebook instance.
    Click on New -> Python 3 and create a new notebook.
 Rename it `EDA` by clicking on `Untitled` at the top, beside the Jupyter logo.
 3. Within the notebook, fetch the artifact we just created (``sample.csv``) from W&B and read